HinchK/dotfiles/readme.md

 # day 1 PC -> MBP

 LETS DO THIS DOTFILE THING

 _aka_ _"the safe word is 'harder"_

 A mind-meld of two dotfile provisioning methodologies

 https://github.com/driesvints/dotfiles

 https://github.com/reenl/dotfiles

-FORK of driese's, focus on PHP development and hereogenious systems administration.
+FORK of driese's, focus on PHP development and heterogeneous systems administration.

 use at your own risk!
 (still building application lists)